ADBeta/TeFiEd/README.md

 Remove or delete line from the vector.
 Returns error status.
 `file.removeLine(size_t line);`

 Get -index- word from the line.
-Indexed from 1, and returns an empty string
-if the index is invalid.
+There are 2 ways of doing this:
+Pass line No & index, return string - blank when no match.
+Pass string & index, return string - blank when no match.
 `file.getWord(size_t line, unsigned int index);`
+`file.getWord(std::string input, unsigned int index);`

 This finds the first instance of a string inside the vector and return its line
 index number.
 Returns 0 if no match is found.